Collaborative Research and External IRBs

-In cases where another engaged institution has already reviewed and determined the collaborative research to be exempt, Emory IRB may choose to “rely on” or accept the exempt determination of the other institution in lieu of requiring the Emory study team to request an Emory exempt determination.
-However, where Emory IRB determines that it will not accept another institution’s exempt determination, the Emory study team must request an Emory exempt determination through the normal process.
-Emory study teams should consult the Emory IRB Reliance Specialist for guidance.
+In cases where another engaged institution has already reviewed and determined the collaborative research to be exempt, Emory IRB will not “rely on” or accept the exempt determination of the other institution.
+The Emory study team must request an Emory exempt determination through the normal process.

-If Emory is the reviewing IRB, the following might be necessary (and use the Checklist to follow your progress):
+If Emory is the reviewing IRB (and use the Checklist to follow your progress):

-- Submitting the main study for the Emory study team only and pass approval documents along to relying sites
+- Submit the main study for the Emory study team only and pass approval documents along to relying sites

 - Receive all necessary documents from the relying site (Local Context Worksheet, Division of Responsibilities Table, Institution Information Sheet, site-specific consent forms and HIPAA authorization forms)

-- Onboarding the relying site to the study in eIRB (see Guidance on this)
+- Onboard the relying sites to the study via amendment in eIRB (see Guidance on this)

-- Sending any approval letters and documents to the relying site
+- Send any site-specific approval letters and documents to the relying sites